openblack/openblack/readme.md

 3. Place them in the appropriate openblack directory.

 By following these steps, you can use the original assets legally while ensuring compatibility with openblack.

-# Building

-Clone the code using: `git clone --recursive https://github.com/openblack/openblack.git`

-If you forgot to add `--recursive`, you will have to also run `git submodule update --init` from the `openblack/` directory.

 ## Configuration for using vcpkg (Recommended for new users)